AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 ### Step 5: Specify order history date range

-Specify the date range for the historical orders you want to send to Experience Platform.
+Specify the date range for the historical orders that you want to send to Experience Platform.

 ![Sync Order History](./assets/order-history.png){width="700" zoomable="yes"}